Garrafao/TokenChange/README.md

 ## Example Word sense clustering

-The first set of methods is for applying word sense clustering of the uses of a specific word.
+The first set of methods is for applying word sense clustering to the uses of a specific word.
 The clustering precision will automatically be stored into a file.
-All methods can be found in the WordSenseClustering folder:
+All methods can be found in the WordSenseClustering folder.

 ### Example count based:

-1) Create a vector for each type of a corpus by counting:
+1) Create a vector for each word type in a corpus by counting:
 ```python
 ipython WordSenseClustering/WordVectors.py count Data/ccoha2.txt.gz Storage/FirstOrder/Vectors.npz Storage/FirstOrder/w2i.npz.npy
 ```